DAM

 Summary: T4 Dam is indeed a methyltransferase, specifically a DNA adenine methyltransferase (EC 2.1.1.72).
 This is experimentally validated [PMID:2510127, PMID:7782299].

 Reason: This is accurate but quite general.
 The more specific term GO:0009007 (site-specific DNA-methyltransferase adenine-specific activity) is also annotated and is more precise.
-Keeping this general term is acceptable as it is not incorrect.
+Keeping this general term as a non-core parent is acceptable because it is not incorrect, but it should not be treated as the main curated function.

 Supporting Evidence: